Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 In this case,

-split() is creating an array of text strings based on every space in the cells - in this case, one space, so two values in the array.
+split() is creating an array of text strings based on every space in the cells ["Firstname", "Lastname"].
 Because arrays number their entries starting with 0, we want the first value, so we ask for

 .
+(Assuming the first name is one word, not something like “Mary Anne.”)
 We can do the same splitting and ask for the last name with

 You may want to create a facet that references several columns.
 For example, let’s say you have two columns, “First Name” and “Last Name”, and you want out how many people have the same initial letter for both names (e.g., Marilyn Monroe, Steven Segal).
 To do so, create a custom text facet on either column and enter the expression